ramos-j/docs/Maker.md

 ### Dai and Maker

-Dai is a stablecoin, and Maker is the organization that backs its stability.
-This is achieved by keeping the dai *market price* stable around a *target price* using two backing mechanisms:
+Dai is a stablecoin on Ethereum, and Maker is the organization that backs its stability.

-* **The Dai Credit System** ensures all outstanding dai are backed in excess by liquid assets as collateral.
-So if the target price is 1 USD, there will always be locked collateral worth more than 1 USD backing each outstanding dai.

-* **The Maker Stability Service** acts as a failsafe in case there is bad collateral, automatically diluting the MKR supply to pay for bailouts if they are needed due to a collateral crash.

-New dai enter the money supply when a *borrower* uses the Dai Credit System to borrow dai by posting collateral with Maker.
-The collateral is held in a smart contract called a Collateralized Debt Position (CDP) from where it is used to back the stability of the dai.
-It is always possible to instantly verify that all dai are fully backed according to the rules of the Dai Credit System, since the collateral is held in transparent smart contracts on the Ethereum blockchain.
+New dai enter the money supply when a *borrower* borrows dai by posting collateral with Maker.
+The collateral is held in a smart contract called a Collateralized Debt Position (CDP) from where it is used to back the stability of the dai in a fully transparent manner that anyone can verify.

 Any Ethereum account is free to borrow dai without any requirements or restrictions beyond posting and maintaining adequate collateral.
 Dai borrowing has no term limits, and borrowers can open and cover CDPs at any time.